discretize/discretize-guides/fractals/shattered-observatory/index.md

 | **Red Marble** | Artsariiv throws a lot of red orbs during the fight, watch out for a large *Red Marble* surrounded by red orbs - it deals <Control name="knockdown"/> and deals medium damage.
 Unfortunately reacting in close melee range is nearly impossible.
 You can utilize reflects against the various orbs. |
 | **Slam** | Deals <Control name="knockback"/> and deals damage in a short range around Artsariiv.
 Recognizable by an orange circle around her, simply dodge it. |
 | **Mib Ring** | Artsariiv herself and all her clones during the intermediate phases create a purple miasma field inside their hitboxes, dont stand too close to avoid damage. |
 | **Globolla Marble** | **Only below 66% health.** Artsariiv throws a huge, white *Globolla Marble* which needs to be bounced back to her.
-The next position of the marble is always indicated by a large white circle, the next but one position by a smaller white circle.<br/>Use `Nova Launch` to travel between the locations as it refreshes after each bounce.
-Usually the <Specialization name="warrior"/> soloes this mechanic, but other players should keep an eye on it and serve as a backup in case the main bouncer gets *Corporal Reassignment*.
+The next position of the marble is always indicated by a large white circle, the next but one position by a smaller white circle.
+This part is typically soloed by the <Specialization name="Renegade"/>.
+Strip boons if <Instability name="No pain no gain"/> is present before you hop to the second circle.
+Dont forget to assign a backup. <br/>Use `Nova Launch` to travel between the locations as it refreshes after each bounce.
+The backup only needs to stand inside the first blue circle.
+The main bouncer can take over after that.
+Note: There is enough time to do the first blue circle, launch into the containment chamber and bounce into the second circle.
+This however is not recommended for inexperienced players.
 </GridItem>

 <GridItem sm="3">